GothenburgBitFactory/taskwarrior/README.md

 * `2.6.0` is the current development branch.
 All work is done here, and upon release it will be merged to `master`.
-This development branch is not stable, may not even build or pass tests, and should be treated accordingly.
+This development branch is not stable, and should be treated accordingly.
 Make backups.

 ## Installing